atomisthq/docs/docs/developer/team.md

 An SDM that starts up as durable (usually because you ran it with ATOMIST_ENV=production) will get all the events it subscribes to, even if it is not up all the time.
 The Atomist service saves events for it (up to a point).
  This registration will remain active even when the SDM is down.
-Every unique name/version combination will remain active until you delete the registration in the dashboard.
+Every unique name/version combination will remain active until you delete the registration in the web interface.

  Click "delete" to remove a durable registration.
 You'll need to do this when you upgrade your SDM to a new version, after you shut down the old version.